Early retirement has become a popular financial goal. And well it should be.

 There is one difference between contribution withdrawals from a regular Roth IRA and a Roth conversion.
-Since you are not making direct contributions with a Roth conversions, but rather converting balances from other accounts, the IRS has a five year rule on early withdrawals.
+Since you are not making direct contributions with Roth conversions, but rather converting balances from other accounts, the IRS has a five-year rule on early withdrawals.

 You can avoid this by making a series of annual conversions to a Roth IRA, in what is known as a Roth conversion ladder.

 Basically, what you do is decide how much money you will need to live on when you retire, and then convert that amount each year for five years.